MTA State Festival

 The Secondary Division is one of the most active divisions within MTA.
 Each year, there are two regional one-act festivals (DramaFest) that pre-qualify schools to perform in the one-act festival at the Mississippi Theatre Association’s Annual Festival.
 The 10-Minute Festival provides an opportunity for students to work with students from other schools to produce a 10-minute play in a 24 hour period.
 The Individual Events Festival allows students to compete with acting and technical events in both solo and group competitions.
 Junior and Senior students are invited to participate in the College & University Auditions at the annual festival.
 This is a wonderful opportunity for students to meet with college and university representatives.

 The division hosts continuing education/professional development workshops to assist teachers in teaching theatre arts throughout the season.
 CEU credits are available for attendance at the annual festival and for the workshops.

-Theatre Teacher E-Mail Listserv MTA hosts an email Listserv to connect theatre teachers from across the state.
+MTA hosts an email Listserv to connect theatre teachers from across the state.
 Subscribe to the list today to join the conversation.
-If you don’t have a Listserv password you can request a new password here
+E-mail Executive Director, Stacy Howell, to be added to the listserv.

 If you need assistance getting your theatre program off the ground or if you need advice with productions or your curriculum, feel free to contact one of the division chairs or the Executive Director.
 We are here and willing to assist you in making your program the best it can be!